Capstone-Project-BT15/OCR-Machine-Learning/README.md

 # Steps
 ___
-✅ Upload image of an identity card.
+✅ Upload image of an identity card.\n
 ✅ Extract textual information from the image.
 ✅ Display important information needed.
 ✅ Insert the extracted data to database